How to make a huge difference in your sales results

 - Send a note home addressed to your parents letting them know to expect their student packets shortly.

-2. Plan a Great Kickoff Assembly
+2. Plan a Great Elementary School Fundraising Kickoff

 It’s been said that you only have once chance to make a great first impression.
 It turns out that the kickoff meeting is probably the most important way to market your fundraiser.
 And since your students are your most important asset, you need to take this part seriously.